cloud names and formations

 The cloud names and types in use today date back to a book titled The Modifications of Clouds written in 1802 by amateur meteorologist Luke Howard who used latin words for the main cloud types; cirrus, stratus and cumulus.
 These were expanded to 10 cloud names and types, called genera which are still in use today, with some extensions by the World Meteorological Organization (WMO).

-• ADDucation’s cloud names List was compiled by A C, last updated Dec 31, 2022 @ 3:05 pm.
+• ADDucation’s cloud names List was last updated 04 Sep 2023.

 ADDucation Tips: Click column headings with arrows to sort cloud names.
 Click the ➕ icon to show any hidden columns.
 Set your browser to full screen to show as many columns as possible.
-Start typing in the Filter table box to find anything inside the table of cloud names & types.

 Key: CH=High clouds | CM=Medium clouds | CL=Low clouds